uasoft-indonesia/badaso-docs/docs/customization/overriding-controller.md

 <?php

 namespace App\Http\Controllers;

+use Exception;
+use Illuminate\Http\Request;
+use Illuminate\Support\Facades\DB;
+use Uasoft\Badaso\Helpers\GetData;
+use Uasoft\Badaso\Models\DataType;
 use Uasoft\Badaso\Helpers\ApiResponse;
+use Uasoft\Badaso\Controllers\BadasoBaseController;
+use Uasoft\Badaso\Helpers\Firebase\FCMNotification;

-class NewController extends Uasoft\Badaso\Controllers\BadasoBaseController {
+class NewController extends BadasoBaseController
-    //...
-}
+{
+    // Add new method or override the existing method }
 ```

-- Overrides the `BadasoBaseController` method.
-The following methods are available for overrides.
+- The following methods are available for overrides.
     - browse
     - read
     - edit
     - add
     - delete
+    - restore
+    - deleteMultiple
+    - restoreMultiple
+    - sort
+    - setMaintenanceState

+  You can check more detail on `vendor/badaso/core/src/Controllers/BadasoBaseController`

-- Edit the new overriden CRUD at `CRUD Management`, add the new controller created.
+- Change the controller of CRUD that you wanna to override on "Edit related CRUD > Advanced Settings > Controller Name" with the new controller `App\Http\Controllers\NewController`

 ![Docusaurus logo](/img/override-controller.png)